Monash University: Early history: 1950s

-Established by an Act of Parliament in 1958, the original campus was in the suburb of Clayton where the university was granted an expansive site of 100 hectares of open land.
+Established by the Monash University Act 1958 (No. 6184 (Vic)), the original campus was in the suburb of Clayton where the university was granted an expansive site of 100 hectares of open land.
 The 100 hectares of land consisted of farmland and included the former Talbot Epileptic Colony.
-The Tudor-style farmhouse built by the O'Shea family became the original Vice-Chancellor's House - now University House.
+The Tudor-style farmhouse built by the O'Shea family became the original Vice-Chancellor's House—now University House.

-From its first intake of 357 students at Clayton on 13 March 1961, the university grew rapidly in size and student numbers so that by 1967 its all-times enrolment reached 21,000 students.
+In 1961, the university enrolled 357 students at Clayton.
+By 1967, enrollment reached 21,000 students.
 In its early years, it offered undergraduate and postgraduate degrees in engineering, medicine, science, arts, economics, politics, education, and law.
 It was a major provider for international student places under the Colombo Plan, which saw the first Asian students enter the Australian education system.

 The university was named after the prominent Australian general Sir John Monash.
 This was the first time in Australia that a university had been named after a person, rather than a city or state.

 1970s onwards

 From the mid-1960s to the early 1970s, Monash became the centre of student radicalism in Australia.
 It was the site of many mass student demonstrations, particularly concerning Australia's role in the Vietnam War and conscription.
 By the late 1960s, several student organisations, some of which were influenced by or supporters of communism, turned their focus to Vietnam, with numerous blockades and sit-ins.
-In one extraordinary event that came to be known as the Monash Siege, students forced then Prime Minister Malcolm Fraser to hide in a basement at the Alexander Theatre, in a major protest over the Whitlam dismissal.
+In an event later known as the Monash Siege, students forced then Prime Minister Malcolm Fraser to hide in a basement at the Alexander Theatre, in a major protest over the Whitlam dismissal.

 In the late 1970s and 1980s, some of Monash's most publicised research came through its pioneering of in-vitro fertilisation (IVF).
 Led by Carl Wood and Alan Trounson, the Monash IVF Program achieved the world's first clinical IVF pregnancy in 1973.
 In 1980, they delivered the first IVF baby in Australia.
-This eventually became a massive source of revenue for the university at a time when university funding in Australia was beginning to slow down.

 In the late 1980s, the Dawkins Reforms changed the landscape of higher education in Australia.
-Under the leadership of Vice-Chancellor Mal Logan, Monash transformed dramatically.
+Under the leadership of Vice-Chancellor Mal Logan, Monash expanded further.
 In 1988, Monash University had only one campus in Clayton, with around 15,000 students.
-Just over a decade later, it had 8 campuses (including 2 overseas), a European research and teaching centre, and more than 50,000 students, making it the largest and most internationalised Australian university.
+Around a decade later, it had 8 campuses (including 2 overseas), a European research and teaching centre, and more than 50,000 students, making it the largest and most internationalised Australian university.